dewe/eslab/README.md

 ## suggestions for excercises

-* complete commandHandler functionality and ui buttons
+* [x] complete commandHandler functionality and ui buttons
-* add optimistic locking
+* [ ] add optimistic locking to event store
-* use a dedicated event store, such as serialized.io
+* [ ] use a dedicated event store, such as serialized.io